Hong Ren

-Hong Ren, who is also known as Hongren, (Chinese: 弘仁; 1610–1663) was a Chinese Buddhist monk and painter of the early Qing dynasty and a member of the Anhui (or Xin'an) school of painting.
+Hong Ren, who is also known as Hongren, (Chinese: 弘仁; born 1610, Xixian, Anhui province, China—died 1663) was a Chinese Buddhist monk and painter of the early Qing dynasty and a member of the Anhui (or Xin'an) school of painting.
 His birth name was Jiang Fang.
-After the fall of the Ming dynasty, he became a monk, as did his artistic contemporaries, Zhu Da, Shitao, and Kun Can.
+After the fall of the Ming dynasty and the death of his mother, he became a monk, as did his artistic contemporaries, Zhu Da, Shitao, and Kun Can.
 They protested the fall of the Ming dynasty by becoming monks.

+Painting

+Although he is regarded to have begun painting to help support his family at an early age, his more famous works were created in his later years.
+His paintings can be seen to exhibit an intense portrayal of the characteristics presented in the works of Ni Zan; a Yuan Dynasty master.

 Hong Ren's style has been said to "[represent] the world in a dematerialized, cleansed version ... revealing his personal peace through the liberating form of geometric abstraction."